CPA Exam Blueprints

 The detailed list of BEC content groups and topics in accordance with the skills and representative tasks can be accessed from the AICPA website.

-The Financial Accounting and Reporting (FAR) section of the CPA Exam tests candidates on the concepts and standards surrounding financial statements, typical items in financial statements, specific types of transactions and events, accounting and reporting for governmental entities, and accounting and reporting for nongovernmental and not-for-profit organizations.
-It requires CPA candidates to have a strong knowledge of US GAAP.
-Here are the topics that make up the structure of the FAR exam:
+The FAR section of the CPA Exam tests candidates on the concepts and standards surrounding financial statements, typical items in financial statements, specific types of transactions and events, accounting and reporting for governmental entities, and accounting and reporting for nongovernmental and not-for-profit organizations.

 - Conceptual framework and standard-setting